rust-lang/rust-by-example/examples/cast/literals/input.md

-Numeric literals can be type annotated by adding the type as a suffix, with the exception of `usize` that uses the `usize` suffix and `isize` that uses the `isize` suffix.
+Numeric literals can be type annotated by adding the type as a suffix.
+As an example, to specify that the literal `42` should have the type `i32`, write `42i32`.

 The type of unsuffixed numeric literals will depend on how they are used.
 If no constraint exists, the compiler will use `i32` for integers, and `f64` for